seifhussam/MARLClassification/README.md

 Experiment findings could be found in [this document](./docs/experiments/number_of_steps_experiment.md)

-### Cifar 10 Dataset
+### CIFAR-10 Dataset

-The experiments regarding the Cifar 10 dataset were done in the main branch.
-The purpose of the experiment was to explore a more complex dataset than minst.
+The experiments regarding the CIFAR-10 dataset were done in the main branch.
+The purpose of the experiment was to explore a more complex dataset than MNIST.
 Within this experiment, the number of agents were varied within this list [3, 6, 10, 12, 18].
 However, after the number of agents exceeded 10, the number of steps decreased due to high computational cost.

-The results show that using a low number of steps and a high number of agents has a positive impact on the performance of the MARL model on the Cifar 10 dataset.
+The results show that using a low number of steps and a high number of agents has a positive impact on the performance of the MARL model on the CIFAR-10 dataset.
 Each agent only had partial information about the image, and the communication module helped the agents to share information and make better decisions.

 Experiment findings could be found in [this document](./docs/experiments/ciphar_10_experiment.md)